Align your Digital Technology Strategy with Government Priorities

 UK Government Strategies in Digital Technology - Status and A Forward Look

 In this Research Note we set ourselves the challenge of defining the current and evolving landscape of UK government strategies in the digital technology area.
+Our findings below may help businesses or other organisations align their own strategies to UK government priorities.

 Core strategies ….
-At its core, we found that the future of digital technology featured in government strategy documents on AI, chips, cyber, data, digital, quantum computing and wireless.
+At its core, we found that digital technology featured in government strategy documents on AI, chips, cyber, data, digital, quantum computing and wireless.
 Those documents comprised a range of strategies, plans and frameworks; all of which were accessible to businesses through the impressive GOV UK search tool.

 Broader strategies…. set by government within business sectors or for specialist subjects also concerned the future of digital technology.
-We found important digital technology considerations within government strategy documents on clean power, electricity connections, energy security, environment, heat use in buildings, industrial development, infrastructure, planning, medtech, and resilience.
+We found important digital technology considerations within government strategy documents on clean power, electricity connections, energy security, environment, heat use in buildings, industrial development, infrastructure, planning, medtech, and resilience

 Figure 2: Eight Years to Refresh the Industrial Strategy